Sir James Fraser, 2nd Baronet: Surgical career

 In 1951 he became registrar in the professional surgical unit of Edinburgh Royal Infirmary under Sir James Learmonth, who had succeeded his father as Regius Professor of Surgery.
 He became a Fellow of the Royal College of Surgeons of Edinburgh in 1952 and three years later was appointed senior registrar in the urological unit at the Western General Hospital, Edinburgh.
 In 1958 to the surprise of friends and colleagues he resigned, opting to return to the Far East as surgeon to a district hospital in Sarawak, where he had sole responsibility for providing a surgical service to a large population in rural Borneo.

 During this time he completed a master's thesis for which he was awarded the degree of Master of Surgery (ChM) in 1961.
 In 1963 he became senior lecturer in surgery in the University of Edinburgh department of clinical surgery under the Regius Professor Sir John Bruce.
 The administrative and teaching qualities which he demonstrated in this post led, in 1969, to his appointment to the Chair of Clinical Science (Surgery) in the newly established medical school of the University of Southampton.
 Here, with two other foundation professors, he built up an academic department of surgery and was heavily involved in the introduction of a new and innovative undergraduate curriculum.
 This involved the integration of pre-clinical and clinical components of the medical curriculum and its success was such that it was introduced in other UK medical schools.

 He returned to Edinburgh taking up the appointment of Postgraduate Dean of Medicine in the University of Edinburgh in 1980, a post which he held until his retiral in 1989.
-In 1982 he was elected a member of the Aesculapian Club.
+In 1964 he was elected a member of the Harveian Society of Edinburgh and in 1982 he was elected a member of the Aesculapian Club.
 From 1982 to 1985 he was President of the Royal College of Surgeons of Edinburgh.
 During his tenure of office he promoted the introduction of higher surgical training assessments throughout the British Isles.
 These had been introduced in Edinburgh largely through the efforts of Professor J I P James and Professor John Gillingham in the face of opposition from other surgical colleges and the surgical trainees.
 The influence of the specialist surgical associations allowed Fraser to introduce these reforms.
 They have since become an established part of British higher surgical training.